nm3224/ads-fall2023-project2-group2/doc/project2_desc.md

 - Learn to work together is an important learning goal of this course.

 ### Resources
-Here the examples are for inspiration.
+Here are some examples for inspiration.
 The order is abitrary.
 We do not endorse any of these analyses to be a model analysis for you to follow.
 The tools included are those We think might be useful.
 Please feel free to send me *stories* and/or *tools* that you would like to contribute to this list.

 #### Stories